pmolina/ft_archive/README.md

 ## Description

 Financial Times Archived Redirector is a Chrome extension that automatically replaces links on the Financial Times website (ft.com) with their corresponding archived versions from archive.ph.
-This extension helps users access FT articles through archive.ph, potentially bypassing paywalls and preserving article content.

 ## Features